Editorial standards

 First look vs tested

-We are honest about how well we know a product, because pretending to have used everything would be the opposite of trustworthy.
+AcademyGems is upfront about how well a product is actually known, because pretending to have used everything would be the opposite of trustworthy.

 - First look: researched from named, cited sources but not yet used hands-on.
-We show the facts we can verify (price, real third-party ratings, member or student counts) and label the entry clearly.
-No scorecard is shown, because we have not assessed it ourselves.
+The facts that can be verified (price, real third-party ratings, member or student counts) are shown, and the entry is labeled clearly.
+No scorecard appears, since it has not been assessed hands-on.

-- Tested: we have signed up and worked through it.
+- Tested: signed up for and worked through directly.
 The full scorecard appears, and the verdict reflects real experience.

-Before we publish a claim, we read the actual source, not a search snippet.
-If a page cannot be reached, we say so and use a second independent source.
-We attribute income and revenue claims to whoever made them rather than restating them as fact, and we cross-check load-bearing numbers like prices and member counts.
+Every claim gets checked against the actual source before publishing, not a search snippet.
+If a page cannot be reached, that is stated openly and a second independent source is used instead.
+Income and revenue claims are attributed to whoever made them rather than restated as fact, and load-bearing numbers like prices and member counts are cross-checked.
 Every review lists its sources and the month it was last verified.

-We only display a star rating when a real third-party score exists, and we say where it comes from (for example a Udemy rating).
+A star rating only appears when a real third-party score exists, and its source is always named (for example a Udemy rating).
 Platforms without public ratings, like Skool communities, show factual figures such as member counts instead.
-We never invent a score.
+A score is never invented.

 Some links on AcademyGems are affiliate links.
-If you buy through them we may earn a commission at no extra cost to you.
-It never changes our rankings; we only recommend gems we'd send a friend to.
+If you buy through them, AcademyGems may earn a commission at no extra cost to you.
+It never changes the rankings; this website only recommends gems it would send a friend to.

-Here is the line we never cross: a company cannot pay to rank higher, to soften a verdict, or to bury a downside.
-Affiliate commissions keep the lights on, but the ranking is decided before we ever add a link, and plenty of our picks pay us nothing at all.
-We will also tell you to wait for a sale, take a cheaper route, or use a free alternative, even when that costs us the commission.
+Here is the line that never gets crossed: a company cannot pay to rank higher, to soften a verdict, or to bury a downside.
+Affiliate commissions keep the lights on, but the ranking is decided before any link gets added, and plenty of picks pay AcademyGems nothing at all.
+This website will also tell you to wait for a sale, take a cheaper route, or use a free alternative, even when that costs the commission.

 Corrections

-The field moves fast and we are human.
-If a price changed, a course went stale, a community went quiet, or we simply got something wrong, email hello@academygems.com and we will re-check it and fix it.
-We update the verified date when we do.
+The field moves fast, and mistakes happen.
+If a price changed, a course went stale, a community went quiet, or something was simply wrong, email hello@academygems.com and it will get re-checked and fixed, with the verified date updated.